 We continue to use RWI as our tool for teaching reading and writing because attainment-specific teaching guides pupils and supports them as they read and write increasingly complex sentences.
 With writing, we ensure all tasks are modelled first before pupils write their own sentences.
 Every pupil then reads their work to check it makes sense and adapts it if necessary.
 Pupils will only be asked to read words that they can either read at speed or quickly decode.

 Pupils are assessed every half term by the Reading Leader and their progress is monitored carefully.
 Pupils move through the programme at an individual speed that is appropriate to their ability, not their age, and teaching is tailored to their needs; where pupils’ attainment is below expectation, we provide high-quality 1:1 provision.

-We have recently bought RWI home reader books (book bag books).
+We use RWI home reader books (book bag books).
 Their content matches the RWI book your child will read in school and we can guarantee they will have the skills necessary to read the book-they should not struggle to read.
 These books are not "too easy" for your child, so when they read the book with ease, please celebrate with them.
 We usually read books at least 3 times-once to "decode", once to read more fluently and a third read for comprehension.

 How Parents Can Find Out More

 For more information about how Read, Write, Inc is taught, or for how you can support your child, please follow the hyperlinks below.
 You can find videos demonstrating how to teach sounds, further resources and E-Books to use with your child and other supportive tools to use at home.

 If you have a Facebook account, please "like" the Ruth Miskin page.
 By doing this, you will be able to view new videos as they are released, ask the team questions and enter their regular competitions to win resources that will support you child's learning!

 At St George's we use the Big Maths programme for teaching Mathematics.
 You can find information about this programme below.
 You can also find further information in more detail on our Maths curriculum page.